planetarium/libplanet/Docs/articles/design.md

 Transactions and actions
 ------------------------

-Every action that happened in a game built on Libplanet should be recorded in the blockchain.
-Although trivial things like chatting between players could be an exception as these do not affect rules or incentives of a game, actions such as a character's movement, battle, progression (i.e., exp), item drops, reinforcements, breakages, trades, that are non-trivial and affect game states should be recorded to the append-only log.
+Every action that happens in a game built on Libplanet should be recorded in the blockchain.
+Although trivial things like chatting between players could be an exception as these do not affect the rules or incentives of a game, actions such as a character's movement, battle, progression (i.e., exp), item drops, reinforcements, breakages, trades, that are non-trivial and affect game states should be recorded to the append-only log.
 Each log has its own digital